Jldavis6/viafoundry/docs/dolphinNext/quick.rst

 How To Cite Us
 ==============

-If you use ViaFoundry (formerly DolphinNext) in your research, please cite:
+If you use Via Foundry (formerly DolphinNext) in your research, please cite:

 Yukselen, O., Turkyilmaz, O., Ozturk, A.R. et al. DolphinNext: a distributed data processing platform for high throughput genomics.
 BMC Genomics 21, 310 (2020). https://doi.org/10.1186/s12864-020-6714-x